arcnmx/screenstub/README.md

 point.
 There are a few specific items that need to be set up for everything to work.
 The `screenstub detect` command can be used to find information about DDC/CI capable monitors and their inputs.

+### QEMU Control Sockets

+`screenstub` requires both QMP and guest agent sockets available to properly control the VM and QEMU itself.
+This requires something similar command-line flags to be passed to QEMU (note libvirt may already expose some of these for you):

+    -chardev socket,path=/run/vfio/qga,server,nowait,id=qga0
+    -device virtserialport,chardev=qga0,name=org.qemu.guest_agent.0
+    -chardev socket,path=/run/vfio/qmp,server,nowait,id=qmp0
+    -mon chardev=qmp0,id=qmp,mode=control

+### Input Permissions

+`screenstub` needs access to both `/dev/input/event*` devices and `/dev/uinput`.
+Ensure that the user running it has proper permissions to both. udev can be used to set up access for a particular user or group.

 ### Host Control